Visit to Casey, Illinois-The Little Town of Big Things

 Now the town of Casey boasts an impressive collection of big things.
 Some of them are certified by the Guinness Book of Records as the World’s Largest while some are not record breakers but just plain big.
-We paid a visit last summer to check out all of Casey’s small town charm and whimsical big things.

 Even more impressive is the fact that all of the big items are made right in town at the Big Things in a Small Town Workshop.
 The workshop is even open to visitors so you can take a peek at the next big item in progress that Jim has dreamed up.
 Most of the big things are made of recycled materials such as the old telephone poles that were used to make the World’s Largest Rocking Chair.
 While you can’t climb into the chair, it makes an impressive display in a beautiful park like setting.

 Across the street from the rocking chair is the World’s Largest Teeter Totter.
 To be certified by the Guinness Book of Records, all items must be functional.
 So the rocking chair can technically rock and the teeter totter can technically teeter when not anchored down.

 The World’s Largest Mailbox is a crowd favorite.
 You can climb up the steps inside to the top for a great view of Main Street.
 You can even purchase a postcard from the sho to mail from the fully functional mailbox and watch the flag raise up.